NusratJNaurin/EduNexus-AI/README.md

 <!-- Replace the placeholder below with your deployed screenshot -->
 ![EduNexus AI — Document Studio, Methodology Graph, and Teacher Portal](./docs/screenshot-placeholder.png)

-> **Tip:** Add a screenshot of the Document Interaction Studio or Methodology Graph Workspace to `docs/screenshot-placeholder.png`, then update the path above.

 ---

 ## Core Features